-Static API Security Scanner for OpenAPI Specifications
+API Security Scanner & SAST Tool for OpenAPI

 29+ Analysis Rules